nehcgnak/CrackingMachineLearningInterview/README.md

         Think of kernels as definned filters each for their own specific usecases.

         1) Polynomial Kernels (used for image processing)
-        2) Gaussian Kernel (When there is no prior knowledge for data)
+        2) Gaussian Kernel (when there is no prior knowledge for data)
         3) Gaussian Radial Basis Function(same as 2)
-        4) Laplace RBF Kernel ( recommend for higher training set more than million)
+        4) Laplace RBF Kernel (recommend for higher training set more than million)
         5) Hyperbolic Tangent Kernel (neural network based kernel)
-        6) Sigmoid Kernel(proxy for Neural network)
+        6) Sigmoid Kernel(proxy for neural network)
-        7) Anova Radial Basis Kernel (for Regression Problems)
+        7) Anova Radial Basis Kernel (for regression problems)

-#### What is different type of Evauation metrics in Regression?
+#### What are different types of evaluation metrics in regression?
-        There are multiple evaluation metrics for Regression Analysis
+        There are multiple evaluation metrics for regression analysis
-        1) Mean Squared Error ( the average squared difference between the estimated values and the actual value)
+        1) Mean Squared Error (the average squared difference between the estimated values and the actual value)
-        2) Mean Absolute Error (Absolute of the Average difference)
+        2) Mean Absolute Error (absolute of the average difference)
 ![](https://econbrowser.com/wp-content/uploads/2019/07/msemae.png)
 #### How would you define Mean absolute error vs Mean squared error?
-        MAE : Use MAE when you are doing regression and don’t want outliers to play a big role.
+        MAE: use MAE when you are doing regression and don’t want outliers to play a big role.
 It can also be useful if you know that your distribution is multimodal, and it’s desirable to have predictions at one of the modes, rather than at the mean of them.
-        MSE : use MSE the other way around, when you want to punish the outliers.
+        MSE: use MSE the other way around, when you want to punish the outliers.

 #### How would you evaluate your classifier?
         A classifier can be evaluated through multiple case, having the base case around its confusion metrics and its attributes which are TP, TN , FP and FN.
-Along with the Accuracy metrics which can be derived alongside Precision, Recall scores.
+Along with the accuracy metrics which can be derived alongside precision, recall scores.

-#### What is Classification?
+#### What is classification?
         Classification is defined as categorizing classes or entities based on the specified categories either that category exists or not in the respectable data.
-The concept is quite common for Image based classification or Data Based Classification.
+The concept is quite common for image based classification or data based classification.
 The answer in form of Yes or No;
         alongside answers in form of types of objects/classes.

 #### How would you differentiate between Multilabel and MultiClass classification?
         A multiclass defines as a classification outcome which can be of multiple classes either A or B or C but not two or more than one.
-        While in MultiLabel classification, An outcome can be of either one or more than two classes i.e A or A and B or A and B and C.
+        While in multiLabel classification, An outcome can be of either one or more than two classes i.e. A or A and B or A and B and C.
 ![](https://4.bp.blogspot.com/-sCcOrQsTH9Q/XG1yv7mhERI/AAAAAAAAAJI/aEj6Jf1lookERHqPQS_Y6Q9bxBcTV7TIwCLcBGAs/s1600/multiclass-multilabel.png)

-#### What is Confusion Matrics?
+#### What is Confusion Matrix?
         A confusion matrix, also known as an error matrix, is a specific table layout that allows visualization of the performance of an algorithm, typically a supervised learning one (in unsupervised learning it is usually called a matching matrix).
 Each row of the matrix represents the instances in a predicted class